intro2r/intro2r/best/index.md

 ### [Missing data](../best/missing-data.html)

- - What to do when you do have all the things.
+ - What to do when you do not have all the things.

 ### [Data management](../best/data-management.html)